sap-tutorials/Tutorials/tutorials/abap-environment-abapgit/abap-environment-abapgit.md

  - `github.com` or similar account
  - SAP Cloud Platform ABAP Environment system and user with developer role
  - `on-premise` system with user and required root CA of `Git` server (STRUST)
- - Download Eclipse Photon or Oxygen and install ABAP Development Tools (ADT). see `https://tools.hana.ondemand.com/#abap`
+ - Download Eclipse Photon or Oxygen and install ABAP Development Tools (ADT).
+See <https://tools.hana.ondemand.com/#abap>.

 ## Details
 ### You will learn
-  - how to create content in an `on-premise` system and push it to `Git` repository.
+  - How to create content in an `on-premise` system and push it to `Git` repository
-  - how to import the content from `Git` repository into a SAP Cloud Platform ABAP Environment instance.
+  - How to import the content from `Git` repository into a SAP Cloud Platform ABAP Environment instance

 ---